 The outbreak of the Franco-Prussian war saw Caillebotte drafted into the army to fight in the conflict and he served in the Garde Nationale Mobile de la Seine between 1870 and 1871.
 At the end of the war, he decided to pursue a career in art.

 His studies began under Léon Bonnat who was a Realist painter with a host of influential artistic connections.
 He then enrolled at the École des Beaux Arts in 1873.

 These connections were also instrumental in establishing his status in the Impressionist movement and the wider Parisian art scene.
 He became an influential figure and had close ties with many of the most important artists of the period.

 Shortly after beginning his artistic career, in 1874, Caillebotte’s father died.
 Just two years later, his brother René also passed quickly followed by his mother.
 This horrific loss left Gustave and his younger brother Martial as the only surviving members of the family.
 Consequently, the inheritance left by their father was divided by the two brothers.
 Caillebotte came into an enormous fortune.

 He reached his artistic maturity as the Paris art scene was booming.
 This meant he was fortunate enough to miss the turmoil of the Franco-Prussian War and the fierce economic downturn that followed.
 Coming into his inheritance upon the death of his father gave him considerable freedom to work as he wanted to, painting and collecting without concern about commercial success.

 2. Caillebotte’s patronage

-Thanks to his impressive inheritance, Caillebotte is famous not only as a painter of Impressionist art but primarily as a collector.
+Thanks to his substantial inheritance, Caillebotte is famous as a collector and an artist.